 You have the shock preload, which is necessary on every bike you ride if you want the suspension to be balanced front to back for the most comfort.
 You don’t want the ride height too low or too high or else you’ll be missing out on better handling and traction.

-Most riders in the 180-220 lb. range upgrade to a 5.7kg shock spring (Amazon) from the 5.3kg stock spring rate to make it stiffer so it doesn’t sag too much and bottom out easily.
+Most riders in the 180-220 lb. range upgrade to a 5.7kg shock spring (check price on Amazon) from the 5.3kg stock spring rate to make it stiffer so it doesn’t sag too much and bottom out easily.

 Then you have compression and rebound damping clickers.
 These slow down and speed up how fast the shock compresses and rebounds.
 It’s a simple way to tune it to be stiffer or softer for your weight and riding style.